-I’m thrilled to bring SkillMagic to the Not Boring Syndicate for a few reasons:
+I’m thrilled to bring SkillMagic to you for a few reasons:

 Founder-Product Fit.
 Jason Lew, SkillMagic’s founder, has spent his career training and building training programs for engineers at companies as big as Apple and as small as his own startups.